Dr. Gary Tanchak, D.C.

 We hope this article clears up some of the confusion regarding the ‘massage gun on face‘ debate.
 While there are many great uses for traditional massage guns, facial massage is not one of them, and should be avoided entirely for safety.

-Instead of breaking out the big guns, we recommend trying some gentle options using your hands.
-If you’ve tried that and need some more help, be sure to visit a massage therapist, physiotherapist, or your trusted doctor.
+Instead of breaking out the big guns, we recommend using gentle options, such as your hands, and applying facial massage techniques.
+If you’ve tried that and need more help, visit a massage therapist, physiotherapist, or trusted doctor.

-For those willing to invest in their skin care routine, we recommend the new TheraFace PRO for a premium all-in-one massage + facial device.
+For those willing to invest in their skin care routine, we recommend the TheraFace PRO for a premium all-in-one massage + face massager gun.

 Have you tried this device out?
 Tell us about your experience in the comments!